tarunsraina/OOPS-IN-JAVA-DOCUMENTATION/README.md

 Example:  ` java.util.Scanner sc=new Scanner(); ` is valid without any import statements.
-But fully qualified names increase code redundancy and decrease readability,beacuse every time you use Scanner class,you should use the above the syntax,so this is not recommended.
+But fully qualified names increase code redundancy and decrease readability,beacuse every time you use Scanner class,you should use the above syntax,so this is not recommended.

 Types of import: